 Chapter 7 Bankruptcy Filing Procedure

-The filing process for chapter 7 bankruptcy includes gathering the proper documentation to support your case, and filing them with the bankruptcy court.
+The Chapter 7 filing procedure includes gathering the proper documentation and filing them with the bankruptcy court.

-Once you’ve decided to declare bankruptcy, our law office assures you that we will do everything in our power to help you obtain the best possible outcome in your Chapter 7 bankruptcy proceeding – namely attempting to have all your eligible debts discharged so that you can have a fresh financial start.
+Once you’ve decided to declare bankruptcy, you’ll be advised as to how to obtain the best possible outcome in your case.
+We’ll advise how to get all your eligible debts discharged so that you can have a fresh financial start.